Scouting for Girls at The Borderline

 Some may argue that to release a greatest hits record having only produced three albums is a tad unnecessary, but as a precursor to their next release, this evening’s set is an amusing one that flies by and inevitably ends with She’s So Lovely.
 This is cheered as fervently as it probably was eight years ago when S4G last played at The Borderline: their first London gig.

-For further information on Scouting for Girls and future shows visit here.
+For further information and future events visit Scouting for Girls’ website here.

 Watch the video for Millionaire here: